Deeparkrish/social-network-api/README.md

 </p>

  ## Description
-  An API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+  An API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.The social network api uses a NoSQL database to handle large amounts of unstructured data.

   ## Table of Contents